Blacktea1501/AdventOfCode2022/README.md

 # AdventOfCode2022

-TRying my best to solve most of the puzzles this year in Rust.
+Trying my best to solve most of the puzzles this year in Rust.